marfersel/LODI/README.md

 # LODI - Linked Open Data Inspector

-LODI is a Linked Open Data frontend for SPARQL endpoints.
-We will be able to watch all resource's information, including its attributes and relations.
+LODI is a Linked Open Data resources' frontend for SPARQL endpoints.
+We will be able to watch all resources' information, including its attributes and relations.
 It has been written in Node.js.

 ![LODI example](http://opendata.caceres.es/images/ckan/LODI.png)

 ## Features

-* Provides a simplte HTML interface for users and other more complete one for developers.
+* Provides a simple HTML interface for users and a more complete one for developers.
-* Provides the posibility of get resource's information in N3 format from developer's view.
+* Provides the posibility of getting resources' information in N3 format from developer's view.
 * Geospacial attributes will be displayed in a map.
-* Images with .jpg or .png will be recognized and displayed automatically.
+* Images with .jpg, .jpeg or .png will be recognized and displayed automatically.
-* Throw the configuration file you will be able to chose the SPARQL endpoint, as well as some host portal information, such us its name, logo and link.
+* Through the configuration file you will be able to choose the SPARQL endpoint, as well as some host portal information, such us its name, logo and link.

 ## Getting Started